 #2 Bracket Pair Colorizer

-An extension to fell in love for.
+An extension to fall in love for.
 When you have so many lines of nested code it’s getting pretty tricky to match the brackets.
 Bracket Pair Colorizer colors matching brackets to make the code much more readable and interesting.

 Never worry about formatting again!
 Prettier is here to help you format your code and make it prettier (obviously).
 It can be configured to format automatically on save.